Nicola-Taddei/Duckietown-dataset-generator/README.md

 # DuckieTown adaptation of An efficient solution for semantic segmentation: ShuffleNet V2 with atrous separable convolutions
 This repository is a fork of the https://github.com/sercant/mobile-segmentation repository.
 They presented a computationally efficient approach to semantic segmentation, while achieving a high mean intersection over union (mIOU), 70.33% on Cityscapes challenge.
 The network proposed is capable of running real-time on mobile devices.

 This models performs pretty well in the Duckietown Simulator too!
-75.60% on the Duckietown Segmentation Dataset.
+75.60% mAP on the Duckietown Segmentation Dataset.
+The dataset pipeline was adapted to use data from the Duckietown simulator and some real annotated data from a previous team.

+The resulting model was integrated for real-time (30+FPS) inference on CPU using the ONNX runtime.
+A custom pure-pursuit controller was devised to use the ouput segmentation mask.

 ![Duckie Loop](media/duckie_loop.gif)